mAbduqayum/python-workbook/100_conditionals/114_season_date/season_date.md

-# Exercise 114: Season from Date
+# Exercise: Season from Date

 Write a program that determines the season based on a given month and day.